influxdata/telegraf/docs/CONFIGURATION.md

 are provided in the [language definition][CEL lang] as well as in the [extension documentation][CEL ext].

+**Caution** - Errorhandling: Sometimes an expression can be compiled but failed at runtime.
+One example for this is to try to read a non existing field.
+If this happens, the evaluation is aborted, an error is logged and the expression is reported to be `true`, so the metric passes.

 > NOTE: As CEL is an *interpreted* languguage, this type of filtering is much
 > slower compared to `namepass`/`namedrop` and friends.
 So consider to use the
 > more restricted filter options where possible in case of high-throughput